Zodiac Mindwarp and the Love Reaction: Overview

-The band is the brainchild of Mark Manning, a former graphic artist and art editor of the now defunct Flexipop! magazine.
-The magazine folded back in 1982, but the hedonistic lifestyle of the rock and pop stars who frequented the magazine's offices fueled his desire to experience the debauchery of life as a decadent rock star.
+The band was the brainchild of Mark Manning, a former graphic artist and art editor of the now-defunct Flexipop! magazine.
+The magazine folded in 1982, but the hedonistic lifestyle of the rock and pop stars who frequented the magazine's offices fuelled his desire to experience the debauchery of life as a decadent rock star.
 He joined another music publication called Metal Fury as a graphic designer, but assumed the alter ego 'Zodiac Mindwarp' at night.
 'Zodiac Mindwarp' was the namesake of a series of underground comics written and illustrated by Spain Rodriguez.
-Zodiac soon left Metal Fury and formed the Love Reaction in 1985 with Jimmy Cauty (who later formed The Orb, The Justified Ancients of Mu Mu and The KLF) on guitar; Kid Chaos (Stephen Harris) on bass; and Boom Boom Kaboomski on drums.
+Zodiac soon left Metal Fury and formed the Love Reaction in 1985 with Jimmy Cauty (who later formed the Orb, the Justified Ancients of Mu Mu and the KLF) on guitar; Kid Chaos (Stephen Harris) on bass; and Boom Boom Kaboomski on drums.

-The band was signed to the Food label of Phonogram Records, who soon issued their first recording, "Wild Child" with just Zodiac playing guitar and on vocals, Kid Chaos on bass and Jake Le Mesurier on drums.
+The band were signed to the Food label of Phonogram Records, who soon issued their first recording, "Wild Child", with just Zodiac playing guitar and on vocals, Kid Chaos on bass and Jake Le Mesurier on drums.
 A demo version of "High Priest of Love" was included on the Melody Maker Vinyl Conflict 2 free EP in September 1986.
-By the end of the year the lineup had changed again to accommodate the still-present figure of Cobalt Stargazer (Geoff Bird) and new drummer Slam Thunderhide (Stephen Landrum).
-That lineup contributed the studio track, "Drug Shoes," to the FOOD Imminent 2 compilation.
+By the end of the year the line-up had changed again to accommodate the still-present figure of Cobalt Stargazer (Geoff Bird) and new drummer Slam Thunderhide (Stephen Landrum).
+That line-up contributed the studio track "Drug Shoes" to the FOOD Imminent 2 compilation.

-At various times, the band has also featured Evil Bastard (Robert Munro, who co-penned and sang on two B-sides: "Hangover from Hell" and "Lager Woman from Hell"), Heavy Metal Bear (Alex Bradly), Trash D Garbage (Paul Bailey), Flash Bastard (Jan Cyrka), Suzi X (Richard Levy), Tex Diablo (Christopher Renshaw), and Robbie Vom (Rob Morris).
+At various times, the band have also featured Evil Bastard (Robert Munro, who co-penned and sang on two B-sides: "Hangover from Hell" and "Lager Woman from Hell"), Heavy Metal Bear (Alex Bradly), Trash D Garbage (Paul Bailey), Flash Bastard (Jan Cyrka), Suzi X (Richard Levy), Tex Diablo (Christopher Renshaw), and Robbie Vom (Rob Morris).

-Zodiac Mindwarp progressed rapidly from their first gig at Dingwalls in November 1985, to playing in front of a packed Reading Festival in 1986, but this was followed by the departure of Kid Chaos, who joined The Cult.
+Zodiac Mindwarp progressed rapidly from their first gig at Dingwalls in November 1985 to playing in front of a packed Reading Festival in 1986, but this was followed by the departure of Kid Chaos, who joined the Cult.
 Zodiac regrouped by assigning Trash D Garbage on bass and Flash Bastard (Jan Cyrka) on rhythm guitar.
-The expanded five-member outfit went on to record Zodiac Mindwarp and the Love Reaction's debut album in 1988, entitled Tattooed Beat Messiah.
+The expanded five-member outfit went on to record their debut album in 1988, Tattooed Beat Messiah.
 Other band members playing bass included: Suzi X, Tex Diablo and Kev Reverb; previous drummers included Robbie Vom and The Apocalypse.

 The act produced a UK Singles Chart Top 20 hit with their breakthrough record, "Prime Mover".

-Half of the band's 1989 follow-on tour for the album was cancelled after Manning was run-over outside The Leadmill venue in Sheffield.
+Half of the band's 1989 follow-on tour for the album was cancelled after Manning was run over outside The Leadmill venue in Sheffield.

 Manning established himself as an author, penning A Bible of Dreams (1994) and Bad Wisdom (1996; both with Bill Drummond); plus Crucify Me Again (2000), Get Your Cock Out (2000), Fucked by Rock (2001), Collateral Damage, and The Wild Highway (2005; again with Drummond).
 Manning is also a regular contributor to The Idler magazine.